howard-hou/VisualRWKV/README.md

 ## Description

 VisualRWKV is the visual-enhanced version of the [RWKV language model](https://github.com/BlinkDL/RWKV-LM), enabling RWKV to handle various visual tasks.

+By utilizing a loosely coupled adapter design, visual capabilities can be effortlessly enhanced while preserving the performance of the RWKV language model.
+This approach allows for easy integration and interchangeability without compromising the core functionality of RWKV.

 ## Usage
 ### Installation